-SleepX Announces an Array of Offers to Celebrate 75th Year of Independence Day with its Consumers | Business
+SleepX announces an array of offers to celebrate 75th year of Independence Day with its consumers | Business

-New Delhi, Delhi, India NewsVoir To celebrate the glorious 75 years of freedom and the beginning of the festive season, SleepX, one of Indias leading D2C mattress brands from Sheela Foam Ltd. has announced Platinum Freedom Sale from 1st August to 31st August.
+To celebrate the glorious 75 years of freedom and the beginning of the festive season, SleepX, one of India's leading D2C mattress brands from Sheela Foam Ltd. has announced the Platinum Freedom Sale from August 1 to August 31.
+The Platinum Freedom Sale will offer exciting discounts and prepaid offers on all mattresses of the SleepX brand.

 - Country: